heyspacetime/awesome-rails-education/README.md

 # awesome-rails
 Becoming a Ruby and Ruby on Rails developer for people who already know some backend and/or frontend stuff

+## Start here if you're brand new

+This guide is for people who know some things already.
+If you're brand new to web development, check out [Interneting Is Hard](https://internetingishard.com/) and then check out [Codecademy's beginner classes](https://www.codecademy.com/).

+## Tutorials

 - https://medium.com/ruby-on-rails/how-i-finally-learned-rails-95e9b832675b#.3cf9c5l69
 - http://curriculum.railsbridge.org/ruby/
 - http://guides.railsgirls.com/